 GLACIER’S NATIVE AMERICA SPEAKS PROGRAM

-The Native America Speaks program is the longest running indigenous people’s speakers series in the National Park Service system.
-Now in its 35th year, this inspiring program provides visitors with connections to the history, culture, and language of Glacier National Park’s first people.
+The Native America Speaks program is the longest running Indigenous people’s speakers series in the National Park Service system.
+This inspiring program began in 1982 and provides visitors with connections to the history, culture, and language of Glacier National Park’s first people.

 Through this sacred connection to Glacier National Park, the Glacier Conservancy has devoted their efforts to building lasting relationships and preserving the traditions, language, and land of the Blackfeet, Salish, Pend d’Oreille and Kootenai peoples.